chains-project/dirty-waters/README.md

                         MetaMask/metamask-extension
   -v RELEASE_VERSION_OLD, --release-version-old RELEASE_VERSION_OLD
                         The old release tag of the project repository.
-                        Example: v10.0.0
-  -vn RELEASE_VERSION_NEW, --release-version-new RELEASE_VERSION_NEW
+                        Defaults to HEAD.
+Example: v10.0.0 -vn RELEASE_VERSION_NEW, --release-version-new RELEASE_VERSION_NEW
                         The new release version of the project repository.
-  -s, --static-analysis
-                        Run static analysis and generate a markdown report of the project
   -d, --differential-analysis
                         Run differential analysis and generate a markdown report of the project